Equivalent parameters for series thermoelectrics: Approximate expression against exact expression

 Retaining the same values of the parameters as those used for the numerical example treated in the main text, we computed the dependence of $T_{\rm m}$ on the thermopower $\alpha_1$ (scaled to $\alpha_2$), given by Eq.~(\ref{Tm}) and by Eq.~(\ref{Tmexact}) when the whole system works at maximum efficiency.
 The results are shown in figure~\ref{fig:figure5}.
 We notice that the approximation holds very well for the different values of $\alpha_1$.
 However, the exact value always is slightly larger than the approximated one: this discrepancy is due to the Joule heating, neglected in the approximate expression of Eq.~(\ref{Tm}), which raises a little the internal temperature of the structure.
-As the electrical current increases, the Joule heating cannot be neglected and the temperature of the junction is no longer controlled by the adjustement between convective and conductive heat fluxes.
-In such a case the reasonning made here is no longer valid and, as demonstrated in a recent article by Yang and coworkers \cite{Yang2012}, the effective figure of merit may overcome the value of the higher $ZT$ of the two materials considered for the device.
-However, this mechanism is useless for energy conversion because even if, strictly speaking, the effective figure of merit of the system is increased, the conditions for which this improvement is achieved do not correspond to a generator or cooler behavior but to the case where the device receives electrical power and mainly dissipates it just as a traditionnal electrical resistor does; in this case, $ZT$ is meaningless for efficiency considerations.
+As the electrical current increases, the Joule heating cannot be neglected and the temperature of the junction is no longer controlled by the adjustment between convective and conductive heat fluxes.
+In such a case the reasoning made here is no longer valid and, as demonstrated in a recent article by Yang and coworkers \cite{Yang2013}, the effective figure of merit may overcome the value of the higher $ZT$ of the two materials considered for the device.
+However this situation where Joule heating is no longer negligible is very specific and it is not often encountered in classical designs of segmented thermoelectric generators, at least in constant parameters models such as the ones used in Ref.~\cite{Yang2013}.
+Indeed, in the generator regime, the electrical current is then limited by the value of the closed-circuit current since in such models the temperature difference $\Delta T = T_{\rm hot} - T_{\rm cold}$ is assumed to remain small in order to ensure linearity.
+The Joule heating thus seldom reaches sufficiently high values to have a significant influence on the system's behavior.
+This may explain why the conclusion by Bergman and Levy, i.e., that the global figure of merit of the system is always smaller than the figure of merit of each segment \cite{Bergman1991}, has been left unchallenged for more than 20 years.